fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 ![Screenshot of error in Sentry](/images/sentry-error-invalid-http-host.png)

-Message from the error was:
+Not truncated message from the error is:

 ```
 Invalid HTTP_HOST header: 'corpse.xyz'.
 You may need to add 'corpse.xyz' to ALLOWED_HOSTS.